cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-product-add-ons/README.txt

 == Changelog ==

+= 1.5.35 – Released on 09 February 2021 =

+* New: Support for WooCommerce 5.0
+* Update: YITH plugin framework
+* Fix: Minor bugs

+= 1.5.34 – Released on 20 January 2021 =

+* New: Support for WooCommerce 4.9
+* Update: YITH plugin framework
+* Fix: Minor bugs

 = 1.5.33 – Released on 21 December 2020 =

 * New: Support for WordPress 5.6
 * New: Support for WooCommerce 4.8
-* Update: YITH Plugin Framework
+* Update: YITH plugin framework
 * Fix: Minor bugs

 = 1.5.32 – Released on 11 November 2020 =

 * New: Support for WooCommerce 4.7
-* Update: YITH Plugin Framework
+* Update: YITH plugin framework
 * Fix: Select description if checked
 * Fix: Minor bugs